 - Access security across database, plant, menu, function, window, and data element levels ensuring full control of user access by design

 - Maintenance managers can specify role security profiles and assign users to roles such that user access can be predetermined to some or all areas of a CMMS system

 - Login IDs and passwords can be encrypted making access to the database externally impossible

 - Password length, number of logins and password change requirements can be set

 - Central purchasing controls for multiple locations can be established

 - An audit trail of access, activity and transactions can be generated

 Using these and other access features ensures that specified users only see authorized details.
 This means that no unauthorized access is permitted to any or all parts of the system.

-CMMS systems have made a huge impact on how maintenance departments operate.
+CMMS software have made a huge impact on how maintenance departments operate.
 Through consistent and appropriate use, automated maintenance management systems can help business owners prolong equipment lifespans, reduce costs and more efficiently utilize resources.
 But apart from offering these benefits, CMMS software developers are also committed to ensuring that system vulnerabilities posed by viruses and external hacking do not occur.
 They do this by incorporating state of the art security measures.
 Because of this, CMMS customers can be assured that all their data are protected while the system oversees maintenance functions.